 FAQs:

-What is MACD in stock market?
+What is MACD in the stock market?

 The MACD (Moving Average Convergence Divergence) is a technical indicator that helps identify trends, potential reversals, and entry points for buying or selling by analysing the relationship between these moving averages.

-What is MACD indicator?
+What is a MACD indicator?

 The MACD indicator is a trend-following momentum tool that calculates the difference between a short-term EMA (usually 12 days) and a long-term EMA (usually 26 days) of a security’s price.